About

 • Associazione Internazionale Ristoranti dell'Olio - Corso Ufficiale per Assaggiatore di Olio di Oliva

-• Wine & Spirits Education Trust - Certified Level 2 (Level 3 Pending)
+• Wine & Spirits Education Trust - Certified Level 2

 Fieldwork